Noratrieb/blog/content/posts/box-is-a-unique-type.md

 many missing language features away from this being the case, the `noalias` case is also magic descended upon box itself, with no user code ever having access to it.

-# noalias, noslow

 There are also several arguments in favour of box being unique and special cased here.
 To negate the last argument above, it can be said that `Box<T>` _is_ a very special type.
 It's just like a `T`, but on the heap.
 Using this mental model, it's very easy to justify all the box magic and its unique behaviour.

-This mental model is one that many people have, but what does this bring us?
-This is just one mental model of box, and there are other mental models of it (like "a reference that manages its lifetime itself" or "a safe RAII pointer").
+But in my opinion, this is not a useful mental model regarding unsafe code, and I prefer the mental model of "reference that manages its own lifetime", which doesn't imply uniqueness.

+# noalias, noslow

 There is one clear potential benefit from this box behaviour. ✨Optimizations✨. `noalias` doesn't exist for fun, it's something that can bring clear performance wins (for `noalias` on `&mut T`, those were   measureable).
 So the only question remains:
-How much performance does `noalias` on `Box<T>` give us now, and how much potential performance improvements could we get in the future?
-For the latter, there is no simple answer.
+**How much performance does `noalias` on `Box<T>` give us now, and how many potential performance improvements could we get in the future?** For the latter, there is no simple answer.
 For the former, there is. `rustc` has [_no_ performance improvements](https://github.com/rust-lang/rust/pull/99527) from being compiled with `noalias` on `Box<T>`.

 I have not yet benchmarked ecosystem crates without box noalias and don't have the capacity to do so right now, so I would be very grateful if anyone wanted to pick that up and report the results.

+There are also crates on [crates.io](https://crates.io/) like [aliasable](https://crates.io/crates/aliasable) that already provide an aliasable version of `Box<T>`, which is used by the self-referential type helper crate [ouroboros](https://crates.io/crates/ouroboros).

 # a way forward